Yabodo/dotts-5/README.md

 ## Features

 - **Rich Text Editor**: Create posts with formatted text, lists, quotes, and more
-- **Wall System**: Organize and discover content through customizable tags/walls
-- **Follow System**: Follow specific walls to curate your personal feed
+- **Follow System**: Add or follow users to curate your personal feed
 - **Link Sharing**: Share and preview links within posts
 - **Responsive Design**: Works seamlessly across desktop and mobile devices
 - **Real-time Updates**: Instant feed updates when new content is posted